UrielCarrero/Tesis-Matlab/README.md

 ###  00_hello_world.py

-This script runs a 50 seconds simulation, with the controller cf2x provided by Pybullet.
+This script runs a 50 seconds simulation, with the controller DSLPID provided by Pybullet.
 Where the drone realizes a hover and we confirm that the project was installed correctly.
 When the simulation is finished it should be displayed a graphic with the states of the drone and a three dimension graphic that describes the trajectory, as follows:

 <p align = center>
 <img src="https://github.com/UrielCarrero/Tesis-Matlab/blob/main/hello_world.png" width="60%" />